 The smaller box is a vesta.
 “Vesta cases, vesta boxes, or pocket match safes or matchsafes were small portable boxes made in a great variety of forms with snapshut covers to contain vestas (short matches) and keep them dry.” according to Wikipedia.
 The construction of the two fitted pieces sliding closed replaces the “snapshut covers” mentioned in the Wikipedia definition quote.

-The straw covered cigarette case and vesta were probably made as a set as fashion would have dictated.
+The straw covered cigarette case and vesta may have been made as a set as fashion would have dictated.
 These cases were not only a fashion statement but a testament to social status.
 This unique pairing of items, cigarette cases and vestas prompted our search to document and analyze examples of this straw work.

 Today the matched pairing of the two cases is exceedingly rare.
 In our research thus far a matched set has yet to be located.
 Were they ever made as an exactly matched patterned set?
 Even with similarities of patterns the cigarette case and vesta shown at the beginning of this article do not match.

-Of the two cases made, the vesta is the more difficult to find today.
+Of the two cases made, the straw covered vesta is the more difficult to find today.
 The vesta cases with a sand striker are the most rare.
 The Straw Shop will present two examples.
 The first example shown, with wide strips of straw adhered onto blue paper is interesting to see and learn from.
 The interior of this vesta is orange paper.
 As the straw pattern is completely different from the straw patterns shown throughout this article this vesta was probably made in a different location and time than the other vestas shown here.
 This vesta appears to be the only one where the straw appears to have been mounted onto blue sugar paper which is often, but not exclusively, a characteristic of earlier straw work.

 The vesta case above has an almost black sand striker.
 It is difficult to be certain, but upon examination, the paper appears to have been applied to the case, glued and dipped into the sand.